 At Solace, our products are designed for security and reliability.
 As security threats are discovered, the security in our product is continuously improved.
-To ensure that this occurs, security threat checks and considerations are tightly coupled into our development and release processes. as a well way in which we conduct and operate our services.
-Solace conducts regular takes internal security audits, and performs company-wide quarterly audits to identify new threats, which is integral to our continuous improvement processes.
+To ensure that this occurs, security threat checks and considerations are tightly coupled into our development and release processes. as a well as into way we conduct and operate our services.
+Solace conducts regular internal security audits and performs company-wide quarterly audits to identify new threats, which is integral to our continuous improvement processes.

 At Solace, we have established operational procedures to ensure a secure PubSub+ Cloud infrastructure.
 This includes:

 - highly restricted access to PubSub+ Cloud production environments

 - well-defined responses for operational incidents

 Solace personnel have highly-restricted, authorized access to the PubSub+ Cloud production environment.
 These are some of the measures we have in place for Solace personnel:

 - any access from devices (laptops, computers, cellphones, etc.) are secured with encrypted storage